mliebelt/pgn-viewer/plan.md

 * See http://en.wikipedia.org/wiki/Numeric_Annotation_Glyphs (NAGs) for the meaning
 * how to represent them as symbols?
 * Is there a font for the special symbols, or are these available everywhere?

+### PGN Comments (/)

+* Allows comments at all reasonable places.
+* Hold them as commentBefore and commentAfter attributes in the move objects.

 ### Provide a FEN API that can be used from the outside.